 SkinOwl Eye+ ($46 in the shop), a damn good eye cream that is packed with no less than 13 amino acids.

 Deciem Hand Chemistry Intense Youth Complex ($20) has proline, alanine and serine.

-BRAD Biophotonic Essential Elixir Multi-Peptide Youth Regenerating Serum ($95 in the shop) with bio-fermented amino acids.
+BRAD Biophotonic Essential Elixir Multi-Peptide Youth Regenerating Serum ($95) with bio-fermented amino acids.

 Sciote Peptide + Defense Youth Serum ($105 in the shop) has all the amino acids you could wish for in its “peptide complex blend”.

 Organic Radiance Ultra Nourishing Anti-aging Elixir ($65/2.2oz) punches above its price point with amino acids and other good ingredients such as MSM.
 This product has been improved and reformulated as of June 2016.

 The genus name for soy is actually glycine, one of the amino acids that are in elastin.
 Research has shown that topical soy extracts boosted elastin fiber.
 Frustratingly, there aren’t a ton of good products with soy extract, but we do have: